apache/storm/docs/Metrics.md

 Be aware that the `__system` bolt is an actual bolt so regular bolt metrics described above also will be reported for it.

 ##### Receive (NettyServer)
-`__recv-iconnection` reports stats for the netty server on the worker.
-This is what gets messages from other workers.
-It is of the form
+`__recv-iconnection` is a map between the address of the remote worker and the number of tuples that were sent from it to this worker:

 ```
 {
-    "dequeuedMessages": 0,
-    "enqueued": {
     "/127.0.0.1:49952": 389951
 }
-}
 ```

-`dequeuedMessages` is a throwback to older code where there was an internal queue between the server and the bolts/spouts.
-That is no longer the case and the value can be ignored.
-`enqueued` is a map between the address of the remote worker and the number of tuples that were sent from it to this worker.

 ##### Send (Netty Client)